Skip to content

 After you report discrimination to us, what happens depends on whether it happened at a professional match, at grassroots level or on social media.

 But wherever it happens, we see the process through – contacting the authorities, keeping you updated, supporting the people affected and educating the people responsible.
+You can find out more about the reporting process by watching the video below:

 By reporting it, you help end it.